andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_06_Scripting.rst

 The script should only take a few minutes to run for both sub-01 and sub-02.
 When you are finished, we will examine the output; and as you will see, there are still some issues that need to be resolved.
 To see what the problems are, and how to fix them, click the ``Next`` button.

+A copy of this script can be found on Andy's github page located `here <https://github.com/andrewjahn/SPM_Scripts/blob/master/RunPreproc_1stLevel_job.m>`__.
+Note that the script is set up to analyze all 26 subjects in the dataset.

 Video
 *****